Vasectomy Recovery

 Sex after your vasectomy.

 You’ll need to abstain from sex for the first week after your procedure while you recover.
-Once you’re physically able to have sex again you’ll need to use another form of protection, such as condoms, until your semen is confirmed to be clear of all sperm.
+Once you’ve recovered and are physically able to have sex again, you’ll need to use another form of protection, such as condoms, until your semen is confirmed to be clear of all sperm.

 It’s also important to remember that your vasectomy won’t protect you from STIs.
 So always use barrier protection, such as condoms, in situations where there might be a risk of STIs.
 Your vasectomy will not impact your sexual performance or ability to ejaculate.